Pre-training on Synthetic Driving Data for Trajectory Prediction

+We summarize our contributions below: \begin{itemize} \item We propose a simple yet effective pipeline for learning general representations in trajectory forecasting at the low-data regime.
+Our pipeline highlights the synergy of the synthetic map and trajectory generation and representation learning via pre-training on the synthetic data.
+This pipeline does not introduce any extra human effort while drastically improving the volume of data for the training and enhancing the representation of learning under the scarcity of real driving data.

-\item We conducted extensive experiments to pinpoint the best training scheme to utilize the synthetic data.
-Our results show that self-supervised pre-training is the most effective one among the three tested paradigms: augmenting the training dataset, supervised pre-training, and self-supervised pre-training.
+\item We conduct extensive experiments to pinpoint the optimal training scheme to utilize the synthetic data.
+Our results show that self-supervised pre-training performs better than the other widely explored alternatives, such as directly augmenting the training dataset and supervised pre-training.

 \item With our synthetic data generation and self-supervised pre-training pipeline, the fine-tuned model outperforms the baseline model by a large margin\textemdash 5.04\%, 3.84\%, and 8.30\% in terms of $MR_6$, $minADE_6$ and $minFDE_6$. \end{itemize}